 Marijuana smoke is an irritant to the lungs, and frequent smokers can experience many of the same respiratory problems experienced by tobacco smokers, such as:

-- Daily cough and phlegm production
+- daily cough and phlegm production

-- Frequent acute chest illness
+- frequent acute chest illness

-- Heightened risk of lung infections
+- heightened risk of lung infections

-- Damage to the immune system
+- damage to the immune system

-- Kills brain cells and damages central nervous system
+- kills brain cells and damages central nervous system

-- Fertility issues
+- fertility issues

-- Increased heart rate and blood pressure
+- increased heart rate and blood pressure

-- Fast and irregular heartbeat
+- fast and irregular heartbeat

-- Racing thoughts
+- racing thoughts

-- Agitation, anxiety, and paranoia
+- agitation, anxiety, and paranoia

-- Aggressive and violent behaviour
+- aggressive and violent behaviour

-- Chest pain
+- chest pain

-- Acute kidney injury
+- acute kidney injury

 People with mental health conditions or a family history of these conditions should avoid using synthetic cannabis.
 The drug can intensify the symptoms of anxiety and paranoia (adf.org.au).

-How quitting can improve your life
+How quitting may improve your life

-1.Return of your short-term memory: Answering the phone at work and immediately forgetting who had called, forgetting important dates loved ones have told you over and over again, forgetting vocabulary you once knew easily.
-These will all be a thing of the past and you will feel clear headed and focused.
+1.Return of your short-term memory: Maybe you’ve answered the phone at work and immediately forgot who had called.
+Or you could have overlooked important dates loved ones have told you over and over again.
+Maybe it’s vocabulary you forget that you once knew easily.
+These may be a thing of the past, and you might feel more clear-headed and focused.